 Malraux quite saved the “Vieux-Lyon” area from destruction.

 In 1957, having been elected Lyon’s mayor, Louis Pradel wanted to demolish a vital part of the Old Town buildings.
 He planned to dismantle the unsanitary houses and blocks to build… an expressway!

 However, thanks to Malraux, this project could not become a reality, and the unhealthy parts of the Old Town were refurbished.

-In 1998, UNESCO even decided to declare “Vieux-Lyon” as a World Heritage site.
+In 1998, Unesco listed the Vieux-Lyon as a World Heritage Site.

 Lyon Old Town is divided into three districts, all referring to Christian saints.